Equity Method Investments

-The following tables present summarized financial information for Canopy prepared in accordance with U.S. GAAP.
+The following table presents summarized financial information for Canopy presented in accordance with U.S. GAAP.
 We recognize our equity in earnings (losses) for Canopy on a two-month lag.
-Accordingly, we recognized our share of Canopy’s earnings (losses) for the periods (i) January through December 2021 in our year ended February 28, 2022 results, (ii) January through December 2020 in our year ended February 28, 2021 results, and (iii) January through December 2019 in our year ended February 29, 2020 results.
-The amounts shown represent 100% of Canopy’s financial position and results of operations, for the respective periods, however, the results of operations for the year ended February 29, 2020, exclude the impact of the June 2019 Warrant Modification Loss because it was recorded by Canopy within equity.
-The year ended February 28, 2021, includes substantial costs designed to improve Canopy’s organizational focus, streamline operations, and align production capability with projected demand.
+Accordingly, we recognized our share of Canopy’s earnings (losses) for the periods January through September 2020 and January through September 2019 in our nine months ended November 30, 2020, and November 30, 2019, results, respectively.
+We recognized our share of Canopy’s earnings (losses) for the periods July through September 2020 and July through September 2019 in our three months ended November 30, 2020, and November 30, 2019, results, respectively.
+The amounts shown represent 100% of Canopy’s results of operations for the respective periods, however, the results of operations for the nine months ended November 30, 2019, exclude the impact of the June 2019 Warrant Modification Loss because it was recorded by Canopy within equity.
+The nine months and three months ended November 30, 2020, includes costs designed to improve Canopy’s organizational focus, streamline operations, and align production capability with projected demand.

-In April 2020, we invested in My Favorite Neighbor, which we accounted for under the equity method.
-We recognized our share of their equity in earnings (losses) in our consolidated financial statements in the Wine and Spirits segment up to the date we acquired the remaining ownership interest.
+In April 2020, we invested in My Favorite Neighbor, LLC, also known as Booker Vineyard, a super-luxury, direct-to-consumer focused wine business (“Booker Vineyard”) which we account for under the equity method.
+We recognize our share of their equity in earnings (losses) in our consolidated financial statements in the Wine and Spirits segment.

 The entire disclosure for equity method investments and joint ventures.
 Equity method investments are investments that give the investor the ability to exercise significant influence over the operating and financial policies of an investee.
 Joint ventures are entities owned and operated by a small group of businesses as a separate and specific business or project for the mutual benefit of the members of the group.